-WandaVision is superhero based television miniseries, based on the Marvel Comics characters, Wanda Maximoff/Scarlet Witch and Vision.
+WandaVision is a superhero based television miniseries, based on the Marvel Comics characters, Wanda Maximoff/Scarlet Witch and Vision.
 WandaVision is set in the Marvel Cinematic Universe (MCU) and takes place shortly after the events of the film, Avengers: Endgame.
 WandaVision is exclusive to Disney+ and is the first series to feature in the MCU.

 Across its nine episodes, WandaVision drastically changes episode by episode, as the series progresses.
 At the beginning of the series, we are introduced to main characters Wanda and Vision in a sitcom style tv show, set in the 1950s.
 Each following episode progresses through the decades, keeping up with the sitcom style to the show and takes inspiration from popular pop culture tv shows like The Dick Van Dyke Show and Malcolm in the Middle to name a few.
 The shows ability to capture the essence of a decade through set design and costume, all in a twenty minute episode is astonishing.
 It’s not surprising that Marvel reportedly spent nearly $25 million on each episode, given the attention to detail went to in perfecting every single scene.

 The end of the series is a complete contrast to that whimsical, eccentric sitcom approach in the early episodes.
 Instead it feels much more like a Marvel movie with impressive visual effects and a stellar cast.
 I was worried initially as to how the Marvel movies would translate into a television series, but WandaVision is executed perfectly, carrying over all of that charm and character from the big screen.
 The early episodes can feel a little slow at times, but this is simply as a result of the sitcom style nature to these episodes, as the series progresses the pace quickly picks up.